stanfordnlp/dspy/README.md

 - [Sophisticated Extreme Multi-Class Classification, IReRa, by Karel D’Oosterlinck](https://github.com/KarelDO/xmc.dspy)
 - [Using Ollama with DSPy for Mistral (quantized) by @jrknox1977](https://gist.github.com/jrknox1977/78c17e492b5a75ee5bbaf9673aee4641)

+There are also recent cool examples at [Weaviate's DSPy cookbook](https://github.com/weaviate/recipes/tree/main/integrations/dspy) by Connor Shorten.
+[See tutorial on YouTube](https://www.youtube.com/watch?v=CEuUG4Umfxs).

 ## 3) Syntax: You're in charge of the workflow—it's free-form Python code!